Framework Comparison

 AI Agent Frameworks for Non-Technical Business Owners

-If you are a business owner trying to understand AI agent frameworks, you have probably been overwhelmed by technical jargon, conflicting recommendations, and documentation that assumes you already know what a state graph or embedding vector is.
-This guide is different.
-It explains the framework landscape in business terms: what each option costs to build on, how long it takes to deploy, what kind of team you need, and what risks to watch out for.
-The 1,445% surge in multi-agent system inquiries means you are not alone in trying to figure this out.
-Thousands of business owners are facing the exact same decision right now.
+If you're a business owner trying to understand AI agent frameworks, you've probably drowned in jargon that assumes you know what a state graph is.
+This guide explains the landscape in business terms: what each option costs to build on, how long it takes to deploy, what team you need, and what risks to watch.
+No technical background required.

-I write this from the perspective of someone who has helped non-technical business owners navigate this decision dozens of times.
-The pattern is almost always the same: a business owner sees the potential of AI agents, starts researching frameworks, gets lost in technical comparisons that do not address their actual concerns, and either makes a decision based on incomplete information or delays the decision indefinitely.
+The pattern is almost always the same: a business owner sees the potential of AI agents, starts researching frameworks, gets lost in technical comparisons, and either makes a decision based on incomplete information or delays indefinitely.
 Both outcomes cost money.
 A bad framework choice leads to expensive rebuilds.
-Indecision means your competitors deploy before you do.
+Indecision means competitors deploy first.

-The truth that most technical content will not tell you is that the framework choice matters far less than the implementation.
-A skilled builder can create an excellent system on any of the major frameworks.
-A poor implementation will fail regardless of which framework it uses.
-What matters for business owners is understanding the implications of each choice at a level that lets you ask the right questions of your technical team or AI partner, and that is exactly what this guide provides.
+Here's what most technical content won't tell you: the framework choice matters far less than the implementation.
+A skilled builder creates an excellent system on any major framework.
+A poor implementation fails regardless.
+What matters for business owners is understanding the implications well enough to ask the right questions of your technical team or AI partner.

 Head-to-Head